waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Current Investigation: Team Rocket Hideout

 *   **Objective:** Find the secret Team Rocket entrance in Mahogany Town, as per Lance's instructions, and disable the radio signal.
 *   **Key Discoveries:** The hideout entrance is in the Mahogany Mart.
 A switch at (19, 11) on B1F disables the security cameras.
-The floor on B1F has a hidden path of safe tiles that must be discovered by walking over them.
+B3F is split into two sections, requiring different paths to access each side.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL (from Rocket Girl on B3F)

+### Floor Puzzle (B1F)
+*   **Hypothesis:** The floor is a hidden path of safe tiles that must be discovered by walking over them.
+This is based on a hint from a Rocket Grunt.
+*   **Current Progress:** I have successfully mapped a long, winding path.
+The current endpoint is (1, 12).

 ## IV.
 Battle Discoveries & Type Chart